 Work in Thailand may seem like a great adventure to a lot of people.
-Nevertheless, it requires more than just the obvious Thai CV/resume writing and translation - it requires thorough preparation.
+Nevertheless, it requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it requires thorough preparation.
 Issues that perhaps did not even cross your mind when you become interested in an international career will confront you.

-Do not take lightly the impact they can have on your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not take lightly the impact employment in Thailand can have on your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-Generally, when applying for a job in Thailand, you need to apply in the same language as the job advertisement is written in.Thai is the official language.
-English is widely spoken, especially in businesses catering for tourists.
+Generally, when applying for work in Thailand, you need to apply in the same language as the job advertisement is written in.Thai is the official language.
+English is widely spoken, especially in businesses catering to tourists.
 When creating an application for a position in Thailand, you might use either English or Thai language, depending on the company as well as your fluency.
-Write in Thai language to Thai companies and in English to international ones.
+Write in the Thai language to Thai companies and in English to international ones.
 When applying for professional positions provide both English and Thai CV/resume.

 The aim of your CV/resume should be to persuade the employer to invite you for a job interview